koenkivits/nesnes/README.md

 ```

 This starts an HTTP server at localhost, usually at port 8080 (the script tells you which port it uses).
 Visit http://localhost:PORT in your browser to be able to run several test ROMs with NESNES.

+## My game doesn't work!

+Please file an issue or send a pull request. :)